webextension-toolbox/webextension-toolbox/README.md

 Copyright 2018 Henrik Wenz

-This project is free software released under the MIT license
+This project is free software released under the MIT license.